-Wondering more about how we actually save local organic farmland forever?
-This letter from our Executive Director, Rebecca Sadinsky helps to illuminate the often complicated process.
+Wondering how we actually protect farmland forever?
+This letter from our former Executive Director, Rebecca Sadinsky helps to illuminate the often complicated process.

 The tools from the land trust community come with best practice standards derived from years of experience, and from thousands of conservation projects managed by hundreds of land trusts across North America.
 The Land Trust Alliance–of which we are a member–provides training and assistance.
 Our colleague organizations here in Washington generously advise one another and hold networking and training camps so that our newer staff and volunteers have opportunities to learn the technical aspects of conservation easements and easement defense, and so that seasoned land trust professionals can stay up to date on new trends in our field.
 In short, PCC Farmland Trust’s footing in the land trust community is very solid, and is our mainstay.

 The second main source of PCC Farmland Trust’s guidance comes from the sustainable food community.
 Here we find much of our inspiration, and where we establish our missionary zeal.
 But this is also less certain footing, in part because the food community is still so evolutionary and expansive.
 Ideas are percolating; new problems and new solutions are being described and implemented at a dizzying speed.
 And like the rest of the changing food world, this particular arena has many, many actors without much of a formalized system.
 We are doing our best to hold on to a flying carpet, and happy to be a part of the great collaboration under way!